plosee/Mediaplayer/README.md

 # Mediaplayer
-simple python media player that install audio file through youtube link and plays it using tinker, pygame and ffmpeg
+This code uses several libraries (Tkinter, Pygame, pytube, etc.) to create a jukebox-like program that allows the user to select a song from a list of songs specified in a .txt file.
+The program then searches for the song on YouTube, downloads the audio from the first result, and plays it using Pygame.

 **THIS IS NOT THE FULL RELEASE, IT WILL IN NO WAY REPRESENT THE FINAL BUILD**

 # Features
-Simple and linear GUI
+Simple GUI
 Download music through YouTube
 Now Playing text